longturn/freeciv21/docs/Playing/how-to-play.rst

 governments, as the maximums vary for each type.

-Depending on the amount of fresh water you have available, you might need to make a push for :strong:`Construction` so you can get your cities larger than size 8.
+Depending on the amount of fresh water you have available, you might need to make a push for :advance:`Construction` so you can get your cities larger than size 8.
 If you are on an island (see `Mapping the Countryside`_), you might need to expand.
-Learning :strong:`Map Making` will give you the :unit:`Trireme` unit that can set sail to find new lands (see `Exploring the World`_).
+Learning :advance:`Map Making` will give you the :unit:`Trireme` unit that can set sail to find new lands (see `Exploring the World`_).

 Mapping the Countryside